MP: Dalit claims his face and body smeared with human excreta for touching OBC man with grease | Law-Order

 "I reported the matter to the panchayat and called for a meeting.
 Instead, the panchayat imposed a fine of Rs 600 on me on Friday," Ahirwar alleged.

-Queried why he didn't lodge a complaint with police on Friday, Ahirwar claimed he could not have abandoned the work midway.
+Asked why he did not lodge a complaint with police on Friday, Ahirwar said he could not have abandoned the work midway.

+Baghel said when Ahirwar was working with others, they were joking with Patel who was bathing nearby.

 ''They were hurling things at each other playfully when Ahirwar put grease on Patel's hand.
-Thereafter, Patel picked up human excreta with hand and threw it on Ahirwar's back,'' the police officer said.
+Thereafter, Patel picked up human excreta with hand and threw it on Ahirwar's back,'' the police official said.

 Ahirwar approached the police on Saturday with a complaint, Baghel said.

-Queried on Ahirwar's claim on Panchayat, Baghel said he didn't have any information.
+Asked about Ahirwar's claim on panchayat, Baghel said he did not have any information.

-Police said the accused and the victim are in the age group of 40 to 45.
+The accused and the victim are in the age group of 40 to 45, according to police.

+Recently, an incident of a man urinating on a tribal youth in Sidhi district of MP caused a huge outrage after its video surfaced on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)